 Wells Fargo wins Fed acceptance for overhaul plan tied to asset cap: Bloomberg News

-Fed officials have privately signaled to Wells Fargo & Co that they have accepted its proposal for overhauling risk management and governance, Bloomberg News reported, citing people with knowledge of the matter.

-REUTERS: Fed officials have privately signaled to Wells Fargo & Co that they have accepted its proposal for overhauling risk management and governance, Bloomberg News reported https://bit.ly/37nGqHq on Wednesday, citing people with knowledge of the matter.
+NEW YORK: Fed officials have privately signalled to Wells Fargo & Co that they have accepted its proposal for overhauling risk management and governance, Bloomberg News reported on Wednesday, citing people with knowledge of the matter.

 The approval is a key step in getting a regulatory asset cap lifted, which has hindered Wells Fargo's growth since 2018.